kartik-v/yii2-export/README.md

 - toggle display of the column selector through `showColumnSelector` property
 - column selector is displayed only if `asDropdown` is set to `true`.

+The extension offers configurable user interfaces for advanced cases using view templates.

+- `exportFormView` allows you to setup your own custom view file for rendering the export form.
+- `exportColumnsView` allows you to setup your own custom view file for rendering the column selector dropdown.

 ## Demo
 You can see detailed [documentation](http://demos.krajee.com/export) and [demonstration](http://demos.krajee.com/export-demo) on usage of the extension.